oyvach/matched-filtering-mock-bias/README.md

 * Parallelise other parts of the code than the chirp bias finder.
 As of now, everything beneath the chirp mass bias finder runs in serial code.

 ## MatchedFilterMock.ipynb
-Code used for in the second part of the paper for the first version of the paper.
+Code used in the second part of the first version of the paper.
 Kept as documentation.
-However, MatchedFilterMockv2 is recommended to use instead, due to various improvements (listed in the beginning).
+However, MatchedFilterMockv2 is recommended to use instead, due to various improvements (listed in the beginning of the file).
 TLDR: Do not use this.

 -----------------